TheGirlThatLived/n1-replay-mod/README.txt

 === Disclaimers ===
-1. Replays depend on the version of the game they were recorded in and therefore degarde and expire over time!
+1. Replays depend on the version of the game they were recorded in and therefore degrade and expire over time!
 2. Due to the nature of data that the mod deals with, it has to filter out some of it both during recording and during playback to keep you safe.
    However, while very rare, future versions of Narrow One might introduce new unsafe things that the mod wouldn't be prepared to deal with.
-   Therefore it is adviced to keep this mod up to date.
+   Therefore it is advised to keep this mod up to date.
    Using an outdated version to record replays might record sensitive information.
    Using an outdated version to view replays might cause harm to your account or local saves.